CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/Nivix/Nivix.md

 Nivix is plagued by dreams of burning cities.

-Nivix has problems lying, for whenever he does he has migranes.
+Nivix has problems lying, for whenever he does he has migraines.
 He is unsure why this happens, believing it to be something related to his amnesia.